Tickets

 Contents

-Westminster Abbey Poets’ Corner | A Tribute to Literature
+Poets’ Corner at Westminster Abbey | A tribute to literature

-What is Westminster Abbey Poets' Corner?
+What is the Poets' Corner?

 Poets' Corner is in the eastern aisle of the south transept and was initially a 'corner' itself.
-Over time, the different burials and memorials spread across the entire transept.
+Over time, the burials and memorials spread across the entire transept.
 Apart from authors and poets, some actors and clergymen are also buried here, along with the musician, George Frederic Handel.
+When someone is to be buried or memorialized here, it is the Deans of Westminster Abbey who make the call.
+They do, however, consult widely before providing a space based on merit.

-Quick facts about Westminster Abbey Poet's Corner
+Quick facts about the Poets’ Corner at Westminster Abbey

-• Official name: Poet's Corner
+• Official name: Poets’ Corner

 • Location: Westminster Abbey, London, England

-• Date of opening: 1400
+• Year of opening: 1400

 • Timings: 9:30am to 3:30pm from Monday to Friday and 9am to 3pm on Saturday